decline27/melcloud-optimizer/docs/development/logging-guide.md

 - `this.error()` - For error logging (visible in the terminal when running with `homey app run`)

 These methods should output to the terminal when running with `homey app run`.

+## Notes on Settings Buttons

+The buttons in the settings page are set up to trigger settings changes using `Homey.set()`.
+The app is configured to handle these settings changes and run the appropriate functions when the settings are changed.

+However, there might be issues with how Homey CLI handles settings changes or how it displays logs in the terminal.
+If the buttons don't seem to be triggering functionality, try using the run-and-check-logs.sh script to see if the app is logging correctly on startup.